Buy-Many Mechanisms for Many Unit-Demand Buyers: Approximation via Sequential Item Pricing

 \end{numberedtheorem}

+For additive buyers, the items impose no externalities on each other, and so the theorem follows immediately from the single-unit prophet inequality, Henceforth we focus on unit-demand buyers.
 Our argument is based loosely around online contention resolution schemes (OCRS) \cite{feldman2016online} and prophet inequality arguments.
 The idea is to start with the optimal solution to the ex ante item pricing revenue: $x^* := \argmax_{x: \sum_i x_{ij}\le 1 \forall j\in [m]} \sum_i \srev(\dist_i, x_i)$.
 Then, given some ordering $\sigma$ over the buyers, we try to mimic this allocation by choosing pricings for each buyer that ensure that the buyer receives allocation comparable to $x^*_i$.
 As in OCRS, we tradeoff assigning enough allocation to a buyer with maintaining a good probability that items remain available for future buyers.

 A key difference in our setting relative to work on OCRS is that the latter mostly focuses on utilitarian objectives, e.g. social welfare, so that the tradeoff is easily quantified: choosing an alternative with half the probability of the ex ante optimum, for example, provides half its contribution to the objective. \citet{chawla2007algorithmic} show how to apply this approach to revenue for unit demand buyers with values independent across items by transforming values to Myersonian virtual values.
 Unfortunately this approach does not extend to values correlated across items because in correlated settings it is not possible to assign virtual values to each individual value independent of other values.